 Dates and Location

-DPDoR 2021/22 will start in November 2021 with four in-person sessions (pandemic-allowing) taking place throughout the year at a central London venue.
-Please find below the dates for each session:
+DPDoR 2023/24 will start in November 2023 with four in-person sessions taking place throughout the year at a central London venue.
+The dates are:

 Participants are encouraged to attend all sessions.
 A participant will not be awarded a certificate of completion if they fail to attend more than one session.